dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

 ![Alarm Control Panel UI](/assets/alarm-ui.png){: .center }

 And that's it!
 At least for the basics.
-A few more peices were needed to fully replace my old system and pass the "wife test".
+A few more pieces were needed to fully replace my old system and pass the "wife test".

 ### Monitoring with Noonlight

-One of the primary advantages to paying a security company is that if your alarm goes off, there's a real human being who will notice and call you to make sure eveything is OK, and call the police if it's not.
+One of the primary advantages to paying a security company is that if your alarm goes off, there's a real human being who will notice and call you to make sure everything is OK, and call the police if it's not.

 Luckily, there's a company out there called [Noonlight](https://www.noonlight.com/){:target="_blank"} which will do that for free!
-I've tested the system many times, usually accidentally, and they're incredibly quick (sometimes TOO quick for my mnay false alarms...) to call to make sure everything is OK.
+I've tested the system many times, usually accidentally, and they're incredibly quick (sometimes TOO quick for my many false alarms...) to call to make sure everything is OK.
 I honestly don't know how they make money.

 To configure this, you'll first need to add Noonlight to your [IFTTT](https://ifttt.com/){:target="_blank"} account, and enable the [IFTTT integration in Home Assistant](https://www.home-assistant.io/integrations/ifttt/){:target="_blank"} for sending events.
 For the latter, the configuration should look like: